Cristoffer85/Nectaria/README.md

 Features right now include:

 ## Player
-- Correct collision and movement for player against both vertical and diagonal objects
+- Straight collision and movement for player against vertical/horizontal and diagonal objects.
+Next step to try and implement more better and solid collision handling of vectors instead, since other collision method is very tricky to optimize.
+Lots of un-understandable, interfering and not very logic code.
 - Sprite update, decided on how many number of sprites you want really
 - Acceleration/Deceleration of your player
 - Cameralogic moving the map under the player, while also "clamp" values near border of map, ensuring the map stops moving when player near border.
+This applies responsive for any window size now choose.
-- Tiles, straight collision
+- Tiles, straight ordinary collision here as well.
+The vector collision will try to implement here as well.

 ## Common
 - Sprite and Tile logic read and based from complete Tile- and SpriteSheets, optimizing memory performance
 - Basic resolution implemented with scalefactor right now (Scalefactor can be altered, depending on your graphic preferences/view) best is no scaling at all i heard, but harder view on modern screens if not.

 ## Map
-- Map read from .txt-file with arrayvalues from tilesheet recalculated based on tilesize, meaning you could set individual tilesizes for your game by a few clicks
+- Map read from .txt-file with arrayvalues from tilesheet recalculated based on tilesize, meaning you could set individual tilesizes for your game by only a few clicks.

 ## States
-- Basic start implementation of different states (Have different states = Main menu-state, Game-state, Pause-state etc) implemented in what i would call a very easy and logic followed solution
+- InitialState (Hero): when first starting game, that lets you create or choose profile
+- MainMenuState: The individual main menu for your character, that lets you choose between
+        # switch user (back to initialstate)
+        # resume old game (save automatically on quit),
+        # start new game
+        # settings
+        # exit game
+- SettingsState: Lets you choose between
+        # 3 current modern window sizes
+        # Graphic mode (small or SNES)
+        # Fullscreen on or off
+- PauseState: When pressing esc in-game, freezes current gamestate picture semi-transparent and displays a menu center screen with basic alternatives

 ## Save/Load/Reset
-- Basic Save and Load implemented to save to a local savegame.dat file in root folder.
-Needs to be heavily refactored and niced up before adding ability to CRUD different individual players, where the savegame.dat each specific per user will be saved in a "Saved games" folder named by username instead.
+- Basic Save and Load implemented to save to a local 'profiles' folder where all current profile information is saved.
+Easier for making backups, and transferring between devices.